wilson3682/ESP32-ESP8266-Websockets-LED/README.md

 # ESP8266 - Websockets - LED strip

-Control an addressable LED strip with an ESP8266 via a Web browser.
+Control an addressable LED strip with an ESP32 or ESP8266 via a Web browser.

 <img src="images/mobile-app.jpg" width="250">